Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Intersection Searching with Query Arcs amid Plates

-Let $\T$ be a set of $n$ plates in $\reals^3$, and let $\Gamma$ be a family of algebraic arcs that has parametric dimension $t$ for some constant $t\ge 3$.
+The family of lunes is $\TT \coloneqq \{ \Delta(\delta_1, \delta_2, \xi) \mid \delta_1, \delta_2 \in \reals^4, \xi\in\reals^3\}$, and its parametric dimension is $11$.
+For a pair $\Delta \in \TT$ and $\gamma \in \Gamma$, let $\Pi (\gamma, \Delta)$ be the semialgebraic predicate that is $1$ if and only if $\gamma \cap \Delta \ne \emptyset$.
+The \emph{reduced parametric dimensions} of $\TT$ and $\Gamma$ (with respect to $\Pi$), denoted by $\tO$ and $\tQ$, respectively, are the maximum number of the $t+2$ (resp.\ $r$) parameters of $\Gamma$ (resp.\ $\TT$) being used in a polynomial inequality in the description of $\Pi$.
+We note that $\tO, \tQ$ depend on the predicate $\Pi$.
+A given parametrized family of objects, in general, may have multiple plausible parameterizations, some of which are more appropriate for ``querying against a particular family of objects.''
+Different parameterizations may yield different reduced parametric dimensions, and can be much smaller than the parametric dimensions.
+We choose an appropriate representation that aims to minimize $\tO, \tQ$.
+For instance, the parametric dimension of segments in $\reals^2$ is $4$ but $\tO,\tQ=2$ for segment-segment intersections (see~\cite{Ag:rs}); the parametric dimensions of triangles and segments in $\reals^3$ are $9$ and $6$ respectively, but $\tO=\tQ=4$ for segment-triangle intersections in $\reals^3$ (see~\cite{AM94}).

+Let $\T \subset \TT$ be a set of $n$ plates in $\reals^3$ in general position, in the sense that any plane contains only $O(1)$ plates of $\T$, and that any line is contained in the supporting planes of $O(1)$ plates of $\T$.
+We refer to boundary arcs of a plate as its \emph{edges}.
+The first general-position assumption on $\T$---any plane contains only $O(1)$ plates of $\T$---is critical for our data structures (the second assumption is made only for the sake of simplicity) because otherwise, for example, one has to handle intersection queries between an arc of $\Gamma$ and boundary arcs of many plates, all lying in the same plane, say.
+The recent lower bounds on semi-algebraic range searching~\cite{AC21,AC22} imply that the time to answer such a query depends on the parametric dimension of the boundary arcs and an $O^*(n^{4/3})$-size data structure with $O^*(n^{2/3})$ query time is not feasible if the parametric dimension is large.

 We present algorithms for preprocessing $\T$ into a data structure that can answer arc-intersection queries with arcs $\gamma \in \Gamma$ efficiently.
 We begin by describing a basic data structure, and then show how its performance can be improved.